Project Information Interface#

 Note that imagery properties are associated with samples (not plots) because users are free to change these properties while classifying samples.
 Thus, any given plot may have some of its samples classified with one map image and other samples classified with a different map image.

-SAMPLEID: For the sample-shape-file only, the SAMPLEID number.
+• SAMPLE_ID: For the sample-shape-file only, the user assigned sample ID number.

 Using this information, you can join the shapefile with the plot or sample .csv information using a desktop GIS application such as QGIS or ArcGIS.
 You could also use a web-based application such as Google Earth Engine.